keptn/tutorials/site/tutorials/keptn-in-a-box-08.md

 Negative
 : If your box does **not** have a public ip, you'll have to configure the domain so you can access the services from outside the box.

-For example, I want to run Keptn-in-a-Box inside my home network and the VM get's the ip `192.168.0.10`.
+For example, I want to run Keptn-in-a-Box inside my home network and the VM gets the ip `192.168.0.10`.
 I will convert the IP to a magic domain.
 This way the requests to any subdomain, for example to [https://keptn.192.168.0.10.nip.io/api](https://keptn.192.168.0.10.nip.io/api) will get resolved to `192.168.0.10` and then kubernetes will take care of forwarding the request internally to the Keptn API service.

 Just enter the IP in a magic domain notation as shown below.
 The ip can contain dashes (-) or dots (.).
 I just like dashes more, they are prettier 💄.